THINGS TO KNOW

 Observe business activity at the Laundromat

 site at various times during the week and at

 different times during the day.
 Spend two full days at the site from opening to closing and count the actual income.
 Pick one day on a weekday and one on the weekend; combine the income together, divide by two and then multiply by thirty and you'll have an idea of actual monthly income.
 This should be used in combination with other income verification methods.

 Carefully read the entire lease agreement and all of the provisions.
 Consult an attorney if you do not understand your rights and obligations.
 The most overlooked provision relates to option periods being granted at "market rate."
 They may not be real options.

 Spend a little time reading trade journals, magazine articles, repair manuals, and books on the Laundromat business that are available in most public libraries.
+Read this website.